MacPaw CleanMyPC Review: Is The Program Safe & Really Worth It?

 CleanMyPC is good, but it might not be for everyone.
 While it is easy to use and offers an all-in-one approach to PC maintenance, many people won't need or use all of the features available, and some might instead look for more in-depth versions of a particular function.

-If CleanMyPC doesn't take your fancy, here are three alternatives which provide similar functionality:
+If CleanMyPC doesn't take your fancy, here are three alternatives which provide similar functionality (you can also see our PC cleaner review for more options):

 - CCleaner - Developed by Piriform, CCleaner offers a very similar cleanup and registry fixing service.
 The premium version adds scheduling, support and real-time monitoring.